Best cheap smartwatch for Android 2024

 Why you can trust Android Central

-Hopefully, this list will make it clear that you can find a cheap Android smartwatch that doesn't feel like a complete downgrade.
+Hopefully, this list will make it clear that you can find a cheap Android smartwatch that doesn't feel like a complete downgrade from the pricier options.
 Most of them have a baseline of features that you'll want: health and sleep tracking, notifications, and solid battery life.
-But in other ways, you'll have to accept compromises.
+But in other ways, you'll have to accept some compromises.

-Some fitness watches are smarter than others, and most of our picks sacrifice features that you may really want.
+Some fitness watches are smarter than others, and majority of our picks sacrifice features that you may really want.
 You'll want the Versa 4 for Bluetooth calling, but not for music playback.
-Amazfit watches don't have tap-to-pay.
+Amazfit watches don't have tap-to-pay functionality.
 Hybrid watches typically don't have built-in GPS.
 Make sure to do your research before you buy, so you don't end up regretting your choice.

-The Galaxy Watch FE looks smart and superior next to our other picks, but do remember that it's a downgrade compared to other full-priced smartwatches.
-Specifically, it has less RAM, an older CPU, and a thicker border around its display than the Galaxy Watch 7.
+The Galaxy Watch FE does look smart and superior next to our other picks but do remember that it's a downgrade when compared to other full-priced smartwatches.
+Specifically, it has less RAM, an older chipset, and a thicker border around its display than the Galaxy Watch 7.
 You may want to hunt for deals instead of compromising.

 Michael is Android Central's resident expert on wearables and fitness.
 Before joining Android Central, he freelanced for years at Techradar, Wareable, Windows Central, and Digital Trends.
 Channeling his love of running, he established himself as an expert on fitness watches, testing and reviewing models from Garmin, Fitbit, Samsung, Apple, COROS, Polar, Amazfit, Suunto, and more.